rachaelalfant/rachaelalfant.github.io/index.md

 <img src='https://github.com/rachaelalfant/rachaelalfant.github.io/blob/main/rachael1.jpg?raw=true' width='200'>

-I am a Ph.D.
-Candidate in the Department of Computational Applied Mathematics & Operations Research at Rice University.
-My research interests are in mixed integer programming with applications in resource allocation and logistics.
-My current research focus is in optimization for cloud computing; I am advised by Dr. Sebastian Perez-Salazar and Dr. Andrew J. Schaefer.
-I am interested in teaching and mentoring students in STEM, involving students in mathematical research, and creating initiatives that aim to increase the participation of underrepresented students in academia.
+I am a postdoc at Sandia National Laboratories specializing in optimization and operations research.
+I received my PhD from the Department of Computational Applied Mathematics & Operations Research at Rice University.
+In addition to research, I am interested in teaching and mentoring students in STEM, involving students in mathematical research, and creating initiatives that aim to increase the participation of underrepresented students in academia.
 Here is my [CV](https://drive.google.com/file/d/1kyY77R7OMus6SzVQDDE47UBuhMtVVdlJ/view?usp=sharing).

 ### Contact info
 - **Email**: rma10 [at] rice.edu
 - **LinkedIn**: [https://www.linkedin.com/in/rachael-alfant/](https://www.linkedin.com/in/rachael-alfant/)

 ## Recent News
+- I successfully [defended my PhD thesis](https://events.rice.edu/event/359756-applications-of-mixed-integer-programming-to-cloud) on May 1st!
-- I will be giving a talk at the [Dartmouth Applied & Computational Mathematics Seminar](https://math.dartmouth.edu/~acms/) in March!
+- In March, I gave a talk at the [Dartmouth Applied & Computational Mathematics Seminar](https://math.dartmouth.edu/~acms/).
-- I have been selected as a [Level 3 Future Faculty Fellow](https://engineering.rice.edu/academics/graduate-programs/future-faculty-fellows) for the 2023-2024 academic year.
+- I was selected as a [Level 3 Future Faculty Fellow](https://engineering.rice.edu/academics/graduate-programs/future-faculty-fellows) for the 2023-2024 academic year.
 - In August, I completed the [Professional Leadership Coaching Program](https://doerr.rice.edu/) at the Doerr Institute for New Leaders.

 ## Education
-- **Ph.D.** Computational & Applied Mathematics, Rice University, May 2024 (expected)
+- **Ph.D.** Computational & Applied Mathematics, Rice University, May 2024
 - **M.A.** Computational & Applied Mathematics, Rice University, May 2022
 - **B.A.** Mathematics (General Honors), University of Chicago, March 2018